R. Rex Parris

-R. Rex Parris is an American attorney and the current mayor of Lancaster, California.
+Raymond "Rex" Parris Jr. is an American attorney and politician.
+A member of the Republican Party, he has served as the mayor of Lancaster, California since 2008.

 Early life and education

-Raymond "Rex" Parris Jr., the third of four boys, was born in 1952 to Raymond Parris and Jeanne Powers in Palmdale, CA. His parents separated in 1963 after Raymond lost his leg in a motorcycle accident.
-Finding his mother's income as a waitress to be insufficient, Rex Parris began working at age 14 while still in school.
-He left high school in 10th grade to work full-time as a busboy.
+Raymond "Rex" Parris Jr., the third of four boys, was born in 1952 to Raymond Parris and Jeanne Powers in Palmdale, California.
+His parents separated in 1963 after Raymond lost his leg in a motorcycle accident.
+Finding his mother's income as a waitress to be insufficient, Rex left high school in the tenth grade to work full-time as a busboy.

-Parris attended Antelope Valley College before eventually transferring to the University of California at Santa Barbara, where he was accepted into the Scholar's Program and majored in Law & Society.
-He went on to receive his Juris Doctor from Southwestern School of Law in 1980.

-He has been a member of the California State Bar since 1980.
+Parris attended Antelope Valley College before transferring to the University of California, Santa Barbara, where he was accepted into the Scholar's Program and majored in Law & Society.
+He went on to receive his Juris Doctor from Southwestern Law School in 1980.
+He has been a member of the State Bar of California since 1980.

 Career

 Law

-In 1985, R. Rex Parris founded the PARRIS Law Firm with his wife Carrol in Lancaster, California.
-Today the firm's practice covers most areas of personal injury law, including car accidents, workplace injuries, premises liability.
-It also handles toxic torts, environmental law and employment class actions.

-In 2009, Parris was lead counsel in obtaining a $370 million jury verdict against Georges Marciano, founder of Guess.

-In 2021, he obtained a $120 million verdict in a traffic accident case.

-PARRIS Law Firm, together with Panish, Shea & Boyle and other plaintiffs’ counsel, represented the residents of Porter Ranch, CA, following the Aliso Canyon gas leak.
-In 2021, Southern California Gas Company and its parent company Sempra Energy settled for $1.8 billion.
+In 1985, R. Rex Parris founded the Lancaster-based PARRIS Law Firm with his wife Carrol.
+In 2009, Parris was lead counsel in obtaining a $370 million jury verdict against the founder of the clothing brand Guess.
+He obtained a $120 million traffic accident verdict in 2021.
+That same year, the PARRIS Law Firm settled on behalf of the residents of Porter Ranch, California for up to $1.8 billion from the Southern California Gas Company and Sempra Energy, for their role in the Aliso Canyon gas leak.

-Parris regularly speaks at trial lawyer associations and continuing legal education (CLE) seminars throughout the United States.
-He frequently is the keynote speaker at events sponsored by the Trial Lawyers University.

 Philanthropy

-R. Rex Parris High School in Palmdale, California is named for the philanthropy of Parris.
+R. Rex Parris High School in Palmdale, California is named for Parris.
 In 2014, Parris and his wife Carrol established the Parris Institute for Professional Excellence at Pepperdine University with a gift of $2.2 million.

-Rex and Carrol are significant donors for longevity research at USC.
+Parris and his wife are also significant donors for longevity research at the University of Southern California.